 Non-communication in a world saturated with information is the connecting theme in this lively collection of stories by the author of The Carpenter's Pencil.
 The everyday lives of Rivas's unforgettable characters may be desperate and harsh, filled with pain and solitude, but humour and tenderness always redeem them.
 Vermeer's Milkmaid includes the three stories that comprise Butterfly's Tongue, upon which Jos- Luis Cuerda's acclaimed film of the same title is based.

 It is the summer of 1936, the early months of the agonising civil war that engulfs Spain and shakes the rest of the world.
 In a prison in the pilgrim city of Santiago de Compostela, an artist sketches the famous porch of the cathedral, the Portico da Gloria.
 He uses a carpenter's pencil.
 But instead of reproducing the sculptured faces of the prophets and elders, he draws the faces of his fellow Republican prisoners.

 Many years later in post-Franco Spain, a survivor of that period, Doctor Daniel da Barca, returns from exile to his native Galicia, and the threads of past memories begin to be woven together.
 This poetic and moving novel conveys the horror and savagery of the tragedy that divided Spain, and the experiences of the men and women who lived through it.
 Yet in the process, it also relates one of the most beautiful love stories imaginable.

-Manuel Rivas was born in Coruña in 1957, and writes in the Galician language of north-west Spain.
-He is well known for his journalism, as well as for his prizewinning short stories and novels, which include the internationally acclaimed The Carpenter's Pencil and Books Burn Badly.
-His work has been translated into more than twenty languages.
+Manuel Rivas was born in A Coruña in 1957.
+He writes in the Galician language of north-west Spain.
+He is well known in Spain for his journalism, as well as for his prize-winning short stories and novels, which include the internationally acclaimed The Carpenter's Pencil and Books Burn Badly.
+His most recent novel, All is Silence, will be published in English in 2013.
+His works have been translated into twenty languages.